HeyFang/Cyklon/README.md

 <br>
 <img src="./embed.png" width="350">
 <br>
-2.Customizable Embed (Optional): Tailor the embed's appearance (colors, title, etc.) to match your server's theme (refer to Discord's documentation for details).
+2. Customizable Embed (Optional): Tailor the embed's appearance (colors, title, etc.) to match your server's theme (refer to Discord's documentation for details).
 Getting Started:
 3. Prerequisites: Ensure you have Node.js and npm (or yarn) installed on your system (download from https://nodejs.org/en).